SimardCodeTard/mini_chat-client/README.md

 # mini_chat_client
-This repository is a submodule of [Mini Chat](https://github.com/SimardCodeTard/mini_chat)
+This repository is a submodule for the client of [Mini Chat](https://github.com/SimardCodeTard/mini_chat)